bgrabitmap/lazpaint/README.md

 > You can support the development by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MXWCFJJWNQ6A6).
 That will allow the developper to buy carrots and beans for sustenance.

 # Download
 [Download LazPaint](https://lazpaint.github.io) for Windows, Mac and Linux.
+The application is also available in some [Linux repositories](https://repology.org/project/lazpaint/versions).

 This application can be made [portable](https://wiki.freepascal.org/LazPaint_Make_it_portable).